-Do you have a tree that’s in a state of catastrophic decline?
+Do you have trees that are in a state of catastrophic decline?
 Is the foliage pale, dying back in large sections, or even throughout the whole tree?
 More likely than not, the cause of a widespread dieback can be found in the soil — via chemicals, construction damage, poor water or nutrient conditions, or bacterial or fungal infections.
 Today we will spotlight two of the most common fungal infections that we encounter in the field: Verticillium wilt and Armillaria root rot.

 Verticillium attacks a wide variety of trees and other plants; it is frequently found in maple, box elder, ailanthus, redbud, ash, fruit trees, as well as a number of shrubs and garden vegetables.
 Honeylocust, birch, and sycamore, sweetgum, and oak are among a few trees with a high resistance to the disease.
 The fungus typically enters the tree through natural abrasions in the roots, then makes its way to the tree’s xylem tissue — the vascular structure that carries nutrients and water upward.
 Verticillium causes yellowing and shriveling of the foliage along the pathway of infection, and you can readily identify the fungus by looking inside the cuts when you clip or trim your plants.
 If you see blackened bands or splotches in the wood, that’s a clear sign of Vertciillium.